sider/runners/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Add a new [changelog](https://github.com/sider/runners/blob/master/CHANGELOG.md) entry if this change is notable.

-When adding a new runner:
+When adding a new runner (remove the list if needless):

 - [ ] Read and follow the [document](https://github.com/sider/runners/blob/master/docs/how-to-write-a-new-runner.md) for a new runner.
 - [ ] Add a new tool to [`analyzers.yml`](https://github.com/sider/runners/blob/master/analyzers.yml).